RodolfoFerro/psychopathology-fer-assistant/README.md

 <img src="assets/10_128_cm.png" width="40%">
 </center>

 The trained model architecture and quantized model with tflite (for the deployment in the Raspberry Pi) can be found in the [model folder](https://github.com/RodolfoFerro/psychopathology-fer-assistant/tree/master/model).
-Finally, if you want to re-train the model and verify the results by your own, or only if you have the curiosity to understand deeper the whole process of building and training the model with detail, checkout the notebook found in the same folder, or directly click on the following button to open it directly into Google Colab.
+Finally, if you want to re-train the model and verify the results by your own, or only if you have the curiosity to understand deeper the whole process of building and training the model with detail, checkout the notebook found in the same folder, or click on the following button to open it directly into Google Colab.

 <a href="https://colab.research.google.com/github/RodolfoFerro/psychopathology-fer-assistant/blob/master/model/Convolutional_model.ipynb" target="_blank">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>